okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 What happens if we classify things along a graph?
 Eg. 0 and 1 on the y axis and age on the x axis.
 This one is very black and white, but at the same time we can intuitive see some correlation.

 In the example given above, we wouldn't use a linear model (as you could imagine).
 How about instead, you were able throw in probabilies between 0 and 1.
 The could be a probability between the x intercept and the y-intecept at x[hat].
 You could interpret the above and below 100% and 0% respectively.
+This would be a VERY basic but sensicle attempt to describe the model.